 - Benefits Available to Highly Aided Students

-If you are a highly aided student, Student Financial Services provides an outline of all benefits available to you on their website.
+If you are a highly aided student, Student Registration and Financial Services (SRFS) provides an outline of all benefits available on their website.
 For funding questions that fall outside their programs, you are welcome to meet with a Penn First Plus staff member by contacting firstname.lastname@example.org.

 - Highly Aided Meal Break Program

 Because our dining facilities close during specific times of the year, Student Registration and Financial Services provides a stipend to cover these periods of time.
-More information is available via the SFS website.
+Visit the SRFS website for more information about this program.

 There are also a number of positions (both on- and off-campus) that are advertised through the Student Employment website that do not require work study funding and for which all students – regardless of financial need or country of citizenship are eligible.
 All students are limited to working 20 hours on-campus.